Northumberland Avenue: Cultural references

-Northumberland Avenue is referenced several times in Arthur Conan Doyle's Sherlock Holmes novels, including The Greek Interpreter and The Hound of the Baskervilles.
-The stories refer to wealthy Oriental visitors staying in hotels along the avenue, including the Grand, the Metropole and the Victoria.
-The Northumberland Arms, at the junction of Northumberland Street and Northumberland Avenue, a public house, was renamed the Sherlock Holmes in 1957, and contains numerous Holmes-related exhibits from the 1951 Festival of London.
+Northumberland Avenue is referenced in two of Arthur Conan Doyle's Sherlock Holmes stories, The Greek Interpreter and The Adventure of the Illustrious Client.
+The latter opens with Holmes and Watson relaxing in a Victorian Turkish bath in Northumberland Avenue, the Charing Cross branch of Nevill's London chain.
+The baths closed in 1948 but architect Robert Walker's building, No.25, still stands.
+The Northumberland Arms, at the junction of Northumberland Street and Northumberland Avenue, a public house, was renamed the Sherlock Holmes in 1957, and contains numerous Holmes-related exhibits from the 1951 Festival of Britain.

 The street is part of a group of three on the London Monopoly board, with Pall Mall and Whitehall.
 All three streets connect at Trafalgar Square.

 Northumberland Avenue formed part of the marathon course of the 2012 Olympic and Paralympic Games.
 The women's Olympic marathon took place on 5 August and the men's Olympic marathon on 12 August, with the Paralympics following on 9 September.